(she/her)

 Psychodynamic

-With 20 years of experience using psychodynamic therapy, I typically work with a deep, nuanced understanding of unconscious processes, relational patterns, and developmental history, applying the modality in a flexible, insight-oriented way that is tailored to the individual client’s needs and level of functioning.
+With 20 years of experience using psychodynamic therapy, I typically work with a deep, nuanced understanding of unconscious processes, relational patterns, and developmental history, applying the modality in a flexible, insight-oriented way that is tailored to the individual client’s needs.

 Acceptance and commitment (ACT)

-With 10 years of experience using Acceptance and Commitment Therapy (ACT,) I work to deeply internalize ACT’s core model of psychological flexibility and apply it flexibly across diagnoses, and levels of functioning, focusing less on symptom elimination and more on helping clients live a values driven life even in the presence of distress.
+With 10 years of experience using Acceptance and Commitment Therapy (ACT,) I work to deeply internalize ACT’s core model of psychological flexibility and apply it flexibly across diagnoses, focusing less on symptom elimination and more on helping clients live a values driven life even in the presence of distress.

 Attachment-based